ni/nimi-python/docs/nirfsg/class.rst

             :param more_data_pending:

                 Specifies whether or not the data block contains the end of the waveform.
 Set this parameter to True to allow data to be appended later to the waveform.
 Splitting the waveform into multiple data blocks can reduce the memory requirements of the write operation.
 Append data to a previously written waveform by using the same waveform in the **name** parameter.
-Set **:py:attr:`nirfsg.Session.MORE_DATA_PENDING`** to False to indicate that this data block contains the end of the waveform.
+Set more_data_pending to False to indicate that this data block contains the end of the waveform.
 If the waveform is already allocated, this parameter is ignored.

-                .. note:: One or more of the referenced properties are not in the Python API for this driver.

             :type more_data_pending: bool